 As the name suggests, these transducers work on electrostatic principles.

-Basically, these drivers work with a positively-charge diaphragm (either via electret material or a biasing voltage) that is sandwiched between two perforated stator plates that act as a parallel-plate capacitor.
+Basically, these drivers work with a positively charged diaphragm (either via electret material or a biasing voltage) sandwiched between two perforated stator plates that act as a parallel-plate capacitor.

-The impedance of the drive is very high and so the audio signals sent to an electrostatic driver must be amplified before they can properly driver the headphones.
+The driver's impedance is very high, so the audio signals sent to an electrostatic driver must be amplified before they can properly drive the headphones.

 As the audio signal is applied to the stator plates (capacitor-like component), the plates will have equal but opposite electric charges.
-These charges repel/attract the positively-charge diaphragm.
+These charges repel/attract the positively charged diaphragm.

-The diaphragm moves in a bipolar planar fashion (back and forth without too much bending in the diaphragm) between the perforated stator plates and produces sound waves that pass through the perforated plates and reach the ears of the headphone wearers.
+The diaphragm moves in a bipolar planar fashion (back and forth without too much bending in the diaphragm) between the perforated stator plates.
+It produces sound waves that pass through the perforated plates and reach the ears of the headphone wearers.

 The STAX SR-007A MK2 (link to check the price on Amazon) is an example of an electrostatic headphone with a circumaural open-back design.